LukasZahradnik/PyNeuraLogic/README.md

 - inclusion of logical background knowledge
 - and more...

 In [PyNeuraLogic](https://dspace.cvut.cz/bitstream/handle/10467/97065/F3-DP-2021-Zahradnik-Lukas-Extending-Graph-Neural-Networks-with-Relational-Logic.pdf?sequence=-1&isAllowed=y), all these ideas take the same form of simple small logic programs.
 These are commonly highly transparent and easy to understand, thanks to their declarative nature.
-Consequently, there is no need to design a new blackbox class name for each small modification of the GNN rule - you code directly at the level of the logical principles here!
+Consequently, there is no need to design a zoo of blackbox class names for each small modification of the GNN rule - you code directly at the level of the logical principles here!

 The [backend engine](https://jair.org/index.php/jair/article/view/11203) then creates the underlying differentiable computation (inference) graphs in a fully automated and dynamic fashion, hence you don't have to care about aligning everything into some (static) tensor operations.
 This gives you considerably more expressiveness, and, perhaps surprisingly, sometimes even [performance](https://arxiv.org/abs/2007.06286).